15 Tips To Help You Fall Asleep Faster

 While we sleep, our mind is hard at work sorting, processing, and consolidating the memories that we acquired throughout the day.

 With insufficient sleep, our ability to focus is impaired.
-Subsequently, the acquisition stage of memory-making and the consolidation stage are disrupted.
+Subsequently, the acquisition and consolidation stages of memory-making are disrupted.

 Good Sleep Hygiene